-- Additional picnic facilities (tables, benches, and grills) should be added to all county parks and accesses. - Additional development facilities that may be considered are, dependent on available resources: improved boat landings, shelters, restroom facilities, parking lot improvements, landscaping and safety lighting. - Zobel Park, which has been extensively developed during the past five years to include four restrooms, a shelter, two parking areas, fencing, signing and landscaping, should also develop a18-hole disk-golf course and a handicap access playground. - Town owned public lake accesses should be considered for improvements to the access roads and boat launch areas.
+- Additional picnic facilities (tables, benches, and grills) should be added to all county parks and accesses. - Additional development facilities that may be considered are, dependent on available resources: improved boat landings, shelters, restroom facilities, parking lot improvements, landscaping and safety lighting. - Town owned public lake accesses should be considered for improvements to the access roads and boat launch areas.
 This might entail new gravel and blacktopping.
 Units of government might in addition to the above consider the addition of picnic tables, grills and restroom facilities at these accesses, if feasible.